insidioous/insidious-sc/README.md

 ## 📝 | Setup

 We will walk you how to download the tool
- - Zip the files
+ - Click the green button "code"
+ - And click "download zip"
- - After downloading run install.bat
+ - After downloading open the .zip
+ - And extract the files to a folder on your desktop
- - After installing the requirements
+ - Now run install.bat After installing the requirements
  - You can then open start.bat and use the tool

 ## ✨Latest Updates